Acceleration of cosmic rays in presence of magnetohydrodynamic fluctuations at small scales: Calculation of the transport coefficients due to small-scale turbulence

 where the form of $A$, $B$ and $G$ are as follows,

 with $\beta_{A}$ being the Alfv\'{e}n velocity normalized to $c$, $\beta_{A}=V_{A}/c$.
 Note that we have used the definition of $k_{g}$, while defining $A$, $B$ and $G$.
-Further with the presence of $Q$, the resonance broadening effect can also be considered.
-Eq.~(\ref{eq:constraint}) is a quadratic equation which has solutions of the following form,
+Further with the presence of $Q$, the resonance broadening effect can also be considered. {Our interest is to find the range of $x$ such that the following equation is satisfied,